Travel report: Cycle tour along the Romantic Road

 Conclusion:

-A trip where the overnight stops are the highlights.
-The bike paths are mostly paved, but also often enough only graveled and lead through our typical German cultural landscape with agriculture, meadows and forests - only rarely do we pass smaller towns.
-But this also means little traffic and peace and quiet in nature.
-While the first stages are almost flat, it is a bit hillier from Donauwörth on.
-Nevertheless, the bike tour on the Romantic Road is well doable even for inexperienced cyclists.
-For us, it was a very nice, varied trip that we are happy to recommend to our guests with a clear conscience.
+A journey on which the overnight stops are the highlights.
+The cycle paths are mostly paved, but often enough just gravel and lead through our typical German cultural landscape with arable farming, meadows and forests - we only rarely pass smaller towns.
+However, this also means little traffic and peace and quiet in the countryside.
+While the first stages are almost flat, it is a little hillier from Donauwörth onwards.
+Nevertheless, the cycle tour on the Romantic Road is also suitable for less experienced cyclists.
+For us, it was a very nice, varied trip that we would gladly recommend to our guests with a clear conscience.